googlearchive/seed-element/README.md

 # seed-element

-An element providing a solution to no problem in particular.
+An element providing a starting point for your own reusable Polymer elements.

 ## Getting Started